RYAN, MICHAEL

 We make sure to clean and return any tool we use because other students use these tools too!

-Clean up efficiently
+We clean up efficiently

 -